sigvef/skog/README.md

 The plot (roughly):
 * Travelling in tunnel under water
+  * Introduction text
-* Camera breaks through the water surface from below
+* Camera breaks through the water surface from below, causing a splash
 * Overview of the terrain
-* Train is being built
+* The train is being built
   * At first we only see front_body
   * Then middle_body and then rear_body fall down into place
   * Then the wheels arrive from the sides (first front, then middle and then rear)